coderforlife/pyjvm/README.md

 Java Modules
 ------------
-By default, only `java` and `javax` namespaces can be imported directly.
+By default, only the `java` and `javax` namespaces can be imported directly.
 But any name can be added to the list of base module names that it forwarded to Java packages.
 To do so use the following
 function:

     jvm.register_module_name(name)